 Erythrophleum africanum by its Latin name, is from the Leguminosae family and also known as African Blackwood, Bupunga, Elagji, Goro-Meli, Kasuko, Kayimbi, Missanda, Mkarati, Mukoso, Mukuso, Munyunya, Mushati, Muwako, Ordeal tree, Prekese, Samberu, Sise, Sungwoi, Umbako, Umsenya, Umsenyo.

+Fairly easy to work for its density.
+Cutting and planing to a very of a good finish as well as excellent polishing results.
+It is better to prebore before screwing or nailing due to its dense nature.
 The heartwood is a reddish to dark brown, the sapwood being paler than the heartwood and is white to yellow or pinkish.
 The grain is straight and even or interlocked with a medium texture.
 The timber is very durable and resistant to insects.

 Agricultural Implements, Boat Building , Cabinetmaking, Carpentary, Flooring, Furniture, Heavy Construction, Joinery, Light Construction, Millwork, Mine timbers, Musical instruments, Paneling, Crane Mats, Precision Sleepers, Tool Handles, Turnery, Vehicle Parts, Veneer.